What is Rockset?

 A Converged Index™ allows analytical queries on large datasets to return in milliseconds.
-Using Rockset, you will never have to manually define or create your indexes, or update them over time.
-Rockset can also be customized for efficient cost-optimizing massive scale applications.
+Using Rockset, you will never have to manually define or create your indexes or update them over time.
+You can also customize Rockset for efficient, cost-optimizing, and massive-scale applications.

-Using Rockset, you can scale compute and storage resources independently for the best price-performance.
-As your data size grows, you can choose exactly the right amount of compute for the query performance you need at any given time.
+Using Rockset, you can scale compute and storage resources independently for the best balance of price and performance.
+As your data size grows, you can choose the right amount of compute for the query performance you need at any given time.
 Hot storage and ingest costs are charged at a fixed rate, while compute resources are based on your Virtual Instance Type.

 See Rockset’s full pricing model.

-Rockset uses a modern, cloud-native Aggregator Leaf Tailer (ALT) architecture which auto-scales in the cloud and automates cluster provisioning and index management.
-You will never need to provision capacity or manage servers, significantly minimizing any operational overhead.
+Rockset uses a modern, cloud-native Aggregator Leaf Tailer (ALT) architecture that auto-scales in the cloud, and automates cluster provisioning and index management.
+This significantly minimizes any operational overhead, because you will never need to provision capacity or manage servers,

-All data is encrypted using AES-256 at rest and SSL in transit.
-In addition, you can mask sensitive information using field mappings at the time of data ingestion.
-You can read more about our security features including SAML, OAuth, and Okta for single sign-on in the Security section of our documentation.
-See our Data Privacy Addendum.
+Stored data is encrypted using AES-256, and SSL used in transit.
+In addition, you can mask sensitive information using field mappings during data ingestion.
+Read more about our security features including SAML, OAuth, and Okta for single sign-on in the Security section of our documentation.
+See our Data Privacy Addendumfor additional information.

 Support for AWS VPC deployments is also available by contacting Support.

 To get started, create a Rockset account.
-See our Quick Start guide to get a taste of Rockset by running queries on some sample data.
+See our Quick Start guide to try out Rockset by running queries on some sample data.
 Or, learn how to start loading your data by connecting your data source!